Optimizing the NYC public transit’s new tap and go tech into an accessible app for a successful commute.

 When using the NYC public transit, people want to quickly plan their trip and purchase tickets.
-An app that can encompass all of the tools needed for a successful commute would be the quintessential New Yorker tool.
+An app that can encompass all of the steps needed to secure a successful commute would be the quintessential tool for the everyday New Yorker.

 Background